txrxau/Onerom-EMU-Flashtool/README.md

 Build image.

-STOP If OneROM is running, Should auto detect but may need to press Refresh.
+STOP (If OneROM is running, Should auto detect but may need to press Refresh).

 FLASH